-5. Other Information Regarding the Formation
+6. Other Information Regarding the Formation

-- 5.1.
-In the absence of a pastor Understanding the frequency of pastoral vacancies in our synod and the burden of having to interrupt an internship until the congregation calls a pastor, an internship may take place in a congregation without a called pastor if the interim/coverage pastor, or the conference dean in the absence of an Interim Pastor, is willing to act as supervisor. - 5.2.
-Ministries outside congregations Internships based in specialized ministries, such as prison, healthcare, or chaplaincy may be supervised by a rostered pastor, who is directly related to the ministry being undertaken by the intern.
-When internships based in these specialized ministries have been completed in a satisfactory manner and specific gifts and needs for ministry exist, the call may be issued by the Metropolitan New York Synod Council or a synodically approved calling agency. - 5.3.
-First Call Pastors It is not recommended that an internship begin under the supervision of a pastor who has been ordained less than 1 year.
-These situations will be evaluated in discussion, between the Bishop's Liaison to the SDC and the first call pastor, on a case-by-case basis. - 5.4.
-Supervision of Internship The supervisor will assist the intern in establishing goals and expectations for the internship, will meet with the intern no less than once a month to discuss specific assignments, development, progress and concerns, and will submit written evaluations of the intern and the internship to the SDC as outlined above (See Section 4.2). - 5.5.
-Support Group - To provide a third voice in the evaluation process, the applicant will also relate regularly to a 3-person support committee comprised of members of the candidate's congregation who will be able to witness and evaluate the internship.
+6.1.
+In the absence of a pastor.
+Historically, internships based in congregational ministries normally would not begin in the absence of a regularly called pastor.
+However, understanding the frequency of pastoral vacancies in our synod and the burden of having to interrupt an internship until the congregation calls a pastor, an internship may take place in a congregation without a called pastor if the interim/coverage pastor and/or the conference dean is willing to act as supervisor.

+- 6.2.
+Ministries outside congregations.
+Internships based in specialized ministries, such as prison, healthcare, or chaplaincy may be supervised by a rostered pastor, who is directly related to the ministry being undertaken by the intern. (define this further, e.g. "the supervising chaplain, Director of Pastoral Care, etc."?). - 6.3.
+First Call Pastors.
+It is not recommended that an internship begin under the supervision of a pastor who has been ordained less than 1 year. - 6.4.
+Supervision of Internship.
+The supervisor will assist the intern in establishing goals and expectations for the internship, will meet with the intern no less than once a month to discuss specific assignments, development, progress and concerns and will submit written evaluations of the intern and the internship to the SDC as outlined above. - 6.5.
+Support Group.
+To provide a third voice in the evaluation process, the applicant will also relate regularly to a 3 person support committee comprised of members of the candidate's congregation who will be able to witness and evaluate the internship.
 This group should not include the pastor/supervisor, but be chosen in consultation with the pastor/supervisor and congregation council.
-In cases where the internship is based outside the congregation, some members of the support group should be drawn from the agency or institution which the candidate is serving and, should be chosen in consultation with the candidate's pastor and onsite supervisor.
-The support committee will provide the SDC with written evaluations of the candidate's internship as outlined above (See Section 4.2). - 5.6.
-Bishop's approval - A final approval interview by the SDC and recommendation, by that body to the Bishop, that the candidate be approved for setting apart is the final step in the Endorsement Stage.
-The Bishop always has the option of personally interviewing the candidate and may accept or reject the SDC's recommendation.
+In cases where the internship is based outside the congregation, the members of the support group should be drawn from the agency or institution which the candidate is serving and, should be chosen in consultation with the candidate's pastor and onsite supervisor.
+The support committee will provide the SDC with written evaluations of the candidate's internship as outlined above. - 6.6.
+Bishop's approval.
+A final approval interview by the SDC and recommendation by that body to the Bishop that the candidate be approved for setting apart is the final step in the approval process.
+The Bishop always has the option of also interviewing the candidate and may accept or reject the SDC's recommendation.
 No candidate may be set apart as a Synod Deacon without the Bishop's approval.